 Please notice that the value of

-$name might be different on Neo and Cloud Foundry when using SAP ID Service to authenticate users.
+$name might be different on Neo and Cloud Foundry when using SAP Identity and Authentication Service to authenticate users.
 Using customer Identity Provider has no such difference.

 After Importing the Application¶